MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

     > [!NOTE]
     > The sandbox environment will not be accessible until the **State** shows *Active*.

-A single, default sandbox environment can also be created in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] application.
-For more information, see [How to: Create a Sandbox Environment](/dynamics365/business-central/across-how-create-sandbox-environment?toc=/dynamics365/business-central/dev-itpro/toc.json).

 To delete a sandbox environment, choose the environment on the **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], and then choose **Delete** on the action ribbon.

-### Precautions for sandbox environments with production data

-If a sandbox is created with a copy of a production environment, a number of precautions are taken for that sandbox:

-- The job queue is automatically stopped
-- Any base application integration settings are cleared
-- Outbound HTTP calls from extensions are blocked by default and must be approved for each extension
-- Any General Data Protection Regulation (GDPR) action must be handled separately and repeated for the sandbox.
-There is no synchronization with the production environment after the sandbox has been created

-To enable outbound HTTP calls, go to the **Extension Management** page in [!INCLUDE [prodshort](../developer/includes/prodshort.md)], and choose **Configure**.
-Then, on the **Extension Settings** page, make sure that **Allow HttpClient Requests** is selected.
-This setting must be enabled for each extension.

 ### Selecting a version for a new sandbox environment